Tammy Beaumont: Breakthrough series (2016)

-Beaumont’s breakthrough moment arrived during England's ODI series against Pakistan in June 2016.
+Beaumont's breakthrough moment arrived during England's ODI series against Pakistan in June 2016.
 Promoted to open the batting under new captain Heather Knight, she seized the opportunity in the very first match by scoring 70 off 75 balls, her maiden ODI half-century.
 In the next match, she scored her maiden ODI century scoring 104 off 116 balls.
 She finished the series with 342 runs at an average of 114, including two centuries and a fifty, and was named Player of the Series.
-This performance firmly established her as England’s preferred opener and marked the beginning of her golden run.
+This performance firmly established her as England's preferred opener and marked the beginning of her golden run.

-World champion (2017)
+2017 Women's Cricket World Cup

 At the 2017 Women's Cricket World Cup, Beaumont and Sarah Taylor scored the highest partnership for any wicket in Women's Cricket World Cup history, scoring 275 against South Africa.
 During the same World Cup, she along with Nat Sciver set what was at the time the record 4th wicket partnership (170) in Women's World Cup history.
 Beaumont went on to win the 2017 World Cup with England, and was voted player of the tournament, as the leading run-scorer, with 410 runs.
 Her contribution to England's success was recognised when she was appointed a Member of the Order of the British Empire (MBE) in the 2018 New Year Honours list.